robotframework/rfdoc/README.rst

 Introduction
 ------------

-RFDoc (http://code.google.com/p/rfdoc) is a web application for storing and searching Robot Framework (http://robotframework.org) test library and resource file documentations.
+RFDoc is a web application for storing and searching `Robot Framework
+<http://robotframework.org>`_ test library and resource file documentations.

-RFDoc is implemented using Django web framework (http://djangoproject.com).
+RFDoc is implemented using `Django web framework <http://djangoproject.com>`_.

 License
 -------

-SSHLibrary is licensed under Apache License 2.0.
+RFDoc is licensed under Apache License 2.0.

 See LICENSE.txt for details.